omidarmat/webDevNotes/JavaScript/javascript-theory.md

 #### **Fetch API**

 To perform an AJAX call in this method, we create a request by calling the `fetch()` function which receives a URL.
-There are multiple options that can be specified in the fetch function, but to perform a simple `GET` response, we just need to pass in a URL.
+There are multiple options that can be specified in the fetch function, but to perform a simple `GET` request, we just need to pass in a URL.

 If we immediately attempt to log the request result to the console, we would see a **pending promise**.